tmtxt/tmtxt.github.com/_posts/2012-12-29-emacs-as-a-chat-client-through-bitlbee.md

 instead of Adium and the <span>f**king</span> Yahoo Messenger for Mac.

 There are
-two way to run a chat client through Bitlbee.
-First is to connect to a public Bitlbee server, register an account and start using the services.
+two ways to run a chat client through Bitlbee.
+First is to connect to a public Bitlbee server, register an account and start using the service.
 The second method is to setup your private Bitlbee server and connect to it.
-Of course I choose the second way because the first one is not for the nerds :LOL:.
+Of course I choose the second way because I don't trust the first one.
 And also you cannot install or config the server if you're using a public server.

 <!-- more -->